-Abu Dhabi Chamber Established Dedicated Working Group to Champion the Needs of Startups and SMEs in Abu Dhabi
+Abu Dhabi Chamber Established Dedicated Working Group To Champion The Needs Of Startups And Smes In Abu Dhabi

-(MENAFN- Four) 28 March 2024, Abu Dhabi, UAE: The Abu Dhabi Chamber of Commerce and Industry (ADCCI) announced the establishment of a working group for startups and small and medium-sized Enterprises (SMEs), which will represent the interests of startups and SMEs registered in Abu Dhabi.
-This is a strategic step that seeks to achieve the Abu Dhabi Chamber’s vision of making the Emirate the first choice for doing business in the Middle East and North Africa (MENA) region by 2025.
+(MENAFN- Mid-East) The Abu Dhabi Chamber of Commerce and Industry (ADCCI) announced the establishment of a working group for startups and small and medium-sized Enterprises (SMEs), which will represent the interests of startups and SMEs registered in Abu Dhabi.
+This is a strategic step that seeks to achieve the Abu Dhabi Chamber's vision of making the Emirate the first choice for doing business in the Middle East and North Africa (MENA) region by 2025.

 The Startups and SMEs Working Group will operate under the umbrella of ADCCI and is dedicated to empowering businesses, increasing their role in the economic development of Abu Dhabi.
 Through partnership with government agencies and the private sector, the working group aims to find solutions to the challenges facing the sector's enterprises, foster innovation, and drive economic diversification, ensuring sustained growth and development.